 Set Tadoussac as default location

-Increasing cloudiness late this afternoon.
-Wind northwest 20 km/h.
-High minus 9.
+Sunny.
+Increasing cloudiness late in the afternoon.
+High minus 3.

 CBC News: Weather Centre